Whether you qualify depends on:

 - integrated with an undergraduate degree - apply for undergraduate funding instead

 - integrated with a doctoral degree - apply for a Postgraduate Doctoral Loan instead

-But this will generally mean you are not entitled to undergraduate funding anymore because you’ll hold a higher level qualification.
+This will generally mean you’re not entitled to undergraduate funding anymore because you’ll hold a higher level qualification.

 Master of architecture

 If you plan to study for a master of architecture (MArch) qualification full-time, apply for undergraduate support.

 The Postgraduate Master’s Loan will only be available for an MArch if either: